TrackerJack/TrackerJack/docs/source/quick_start.rst

 Once you begin modeling your scene in Blender, you may require addtional pointclouds or planes to build out your scene.
 It is easy to go back to After Effects and create additional layers, append the orginal JSON file, and import them into your Blender scene while maintaining the world scale and rotation you have already set.
 Each time you click **Export Additional** button the file is updated.

-Adding Additional Items - After Effects
+After Effects - add more
 ------------------------------------------

 Use the **Add** tab in the TrackerJack panel to add additional items to an existing JSON file.